-Donor Nexus adheres to the absolute highest donor screening standards in our industry.
+Donor Nexus adheres to the absolute highest egg donor screening standards in our industry.

-• Ovarian reserve testing: To insure that the egg donor is a top producers of eggs, the egg donor has ovarian reserve testing done which consists of a blood test looking at Follicle Stimulating Hormone (FSH), Anti-Mullerian hormone (AMH) and an antral follicle count (AFC).
+• Ovarian reserve testing: To ensure that the egg donor is a top producer of eggs, the egg donor has ovarian reserve testing done which consists of a blood test looking at follicle-stimulating hormone (FSH), Anti-Mullerian hormone (AMH) and an antral follicle count (AFC).
 The antral follicle count is a special ultrasound where the examiner counts the number of resting eggs the egg donor has.
 These three tests allow us to reject any egg donor not likely to have a good response to fertility medication, greatly reducing the risk of poor response or poor egg quality.

-• Drug screening: The egg donor is screened for drugs of abuse including: opioids (heroine, morphine, prescription narcotics), cocaine, amphetamines and marijuana.
+• Drug screening: The egg donor is screened for drugs of abuse including opioids (heroin, morphine, prescription narcotics), cocaine, amphetamines, and marijuana.

 Egg donor pretesting can take up to 2 months to complete.
 You will receive copies of the pretesting report once the donor is cleared by the physician.

 You will start treatment in your home country.
-Your HRC physician and nurse coordinator will coordinate with your local clinic to have the necessary ultrasounds and blood tests completed prior to traveling to California.
+Your HRC physician and nurse coordinator will coordinate with your local clinic to have the necessary ultrasounds and blood tests completed before traveling to California.
 The HRC staff has worked with hundreds of international patients coordinated pretesting and monitoring appointments at local clinics with great success.
 Most patient medications can be ordered from a local pharmacy or shipped to your home if they are not available locally.
-You will be on medications for approximately 4 to 6 weeks prior to your embryo transfer.
+You will be on medications for approximately 4 to 6 weeks before your embryo transfer.

 The embryo transfer will take place at HRC Fertility.
 On the morning of the embryo transfer, the physician will discuss the results of the cycle and show you photos of the embryos.
 You will determine which embryos to transfer/freeze/discard.
 Most physicians require 2 days of bed rest following the embryo transfer.

-If you are using fresh donor eggs or frozen donor eggs, you have 2 options when deciding how much time you want to spend in Los Angeles, CA.
+If you are using fresh donor eggs or frozen donor eggs, you have 2 options when deciding how much time you want to spend in Southern California.

-Option 1: If you want to use fresh sperm, you or the designated sperm provider needs to be in Los Angeles the day before the donor’s egg retrieval/thawing of frozen eggs.
+Option 1: If you want to use fresh sperm, you or the designated sperm provider need to be in Los Angeles the day before the donor’s egg retrieval/thawing of frozen eggs.
 You then have 5 or 6 days to sight-see in between the egg retrieval and embryo transfer.
 The embryo transfer will take place at HRC.
 Most physicians require 2 days of bed rest following the transfer.
-You are able to fly home the night of the 2nd day of bed rest.
+You can fly home the night of the 2nd day of bed rest.

-Option 2: If you want to use frozen sperm, you can ship frozen sperm from your home country or the designated sperm provider can fly to Los Angeles and leave a sample at the clinic prior to the procedure.
+Option 2: If you want to use frozen sperm, you can ship frozen sperm from your home country, or the designated sperm provider can fly to Los Angeles and leave a sample at the clinic before the procedure.

 You will be seen at your local clinic 10-12 days after the embryo transfer for your initial bHCG blood test.
 If there is a positive pregnancy, you will continue to monitor at your clinic for the first trimester.
 The HRC physician will oversee your care during this time.
 Once you reach your second trimester, you will return to your OBGYN for the remainder of your pregnancy.

 Our egg donation agency is located in Newport Beach, California and we attract patients from around the world with our high success rates and exceptional standard of care.
-If you are considering egg donation or embryo donation abroad, Donor Nexus has many effective and affordable options for you.
+We have shipped frozen donor eggs to Hong Kong, Tbilisi, Georgia, Europe, Australia, and throughout the United States.
+We are happy to help orchestrate shipping to your desired clinic and work with your clinic to ensure all criteria are met before shipping.
+If you are considering international egg donation or embryo donation, Donor Nexus has many effective and affordable options for you.
+Register today for free access to our donor database.
 If you have any additional questions, our team is here to help.